ramzikattan/ramzikattan/Introduction to Machine Learning Homework/README.md

 Project Description:
-  This folder contains the project-like homework submission for STA380 P2 "Introducting to Machine Learning" taught by Professor James Scott.
+  This folder contains the project-like homework submission for STA380 P2 "Introduction to Machine Learning" taught by Professor James Scott.
 All problems and solutions are available in the Homework.ipynb file.

 Contributors: